EDWARD-mononym/CDA/README.md

 │
 └── Paderborn_preproc.ipynb
 ```
-Run Paderborn_preproc.ipny to preprocess the raw data file.
+Run Paderborn_preproc.ipny to preprocess the raw data file into suitable datasets.

 # Baseline comparison
 To evaluate the performance of a model, run